 Start with a layer of newspaper or cardboard, wet it down, and add a thin layer of compost or manure.
 Then, add a 6-8 inch thick layer of straw or chopped dry leaves, and top with a final thick layer of compost or manure.
 The next step in repairing damaged soil is to make sure all the lovely nutrients you added don’t get washed away by erosion.

 In nature, bare soil is never allowed to exist for very long.
 If a patch of the earth becomes scratched up by an animal or washed bare by a flash flood, weeds quickly grow up and take over the bare soil.
 We can emulate this principle in our gardens by heavily mulching any bare soil in between our plants.
-By mulch, I don’t necessarily mean wood chip mulch, although it can sometimes be used.
+By mulch, I don’t necessarily mean wood chip mulch, although it can be used in a Back to Eden garden.

 The best kinds of garden mulch materials are:

 - Chopped leaves

-They all work beautifully, so I suggest using the one that is most easily accessible in your area of the world.
+They all work beautifully.
+I suggest using the one that is most easily accessible in your area of the world.

 After you have planted your plants or your seeds have sprouted to a decent size, cover any bare ground in between the plants with your mulching material.
 This will keep weeds from growing as aggressively, help retain moisture, and help prevent your good soil from washing away.